yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 [toastUnlimited](https://github.com/lat9nq) started work on improving yuzu’s Vulkan error handling.

 This is a very common issue caused mostly by very outdated GPU drivers installed by Windows Update, or custom slower drivers provided by laptop manufacturers that are used to lie on battery life metrics or keep up with cheapened cooling solutions.
-This most commonly affects Intel GPUs, but Vega based Radeon GPUs can also suffer from it ocasionally.
+This most commonly affects Intel GPUs, but Vega based Radeon GPUs can also suffer from it occasionally.

-Another popular reason for this issue, as mentioned in [previous reports](https://yuzu-emu.org/entry/yuzu-progress-report-dec-2021/#ui-changes) are outdated Vulkan injectors breaking support altogether.
+Another popular reason for this issue, as mentioned in [previous reports](https://yuzu-emu.org/entry/yuzu-progress-report-dec-2021/#ui-changes), is outdated Vulkan injectors breaking support altogether.
-Software like OBS Studio, OBS Streamlabs, Bandicam, Action!, Overwolf, GShade, iCUE, MSI Afterburner, *anything* with an overlay that injects into Vulkan can completely break rendering if it is outdated, or the developers don’t keep up with recent Vulkan releases.
+Software like OBS Studio, OBS Streamlabs, Bandicam, Action!, Overwolf, GShade, iCUE, MSI Afterburner, or *anything* with an overlay that injects into Vulkan can completely break rendering if it is outdated, or the developers don’t keep up with recent Vulkan releases.

 {{< gh-hovercard "7986" "toast’s fixes solve 2 different scenarios" >}}.
 Changing the behaviour of how yuzu handles both GPU instance creation and rendering instance creation helps avoid direct-to-desktop crashes caused by outdated drivers or broken Vulkan injectors.